United Nations Convention against Cybercrime: Content

+A conference during the signing ceremony in Hanoi.

-The convention aims to facilitate international cooperation in criminal enforcement of cybercrime laws.
-It requires participating nations to criminalize certain forms of cybercrime, like illegal access to an information system, data interference, and the use of computer systems for fraud or child exploitation.
-It also establishes procedures for law enforcement agencies to collect and preserve electronic evidence.
-It creates frameworks for collaboration, including mutual legal assistance and extradition.
-There are also provisions for a support system, providing a contact network for fast processing of data requests.
-Alongside these provisions, the convention discusses the need to respect international human rights law, but it relies on existing instruments like the International Covenant on Civil and Political Rights rather than establish new or expanded standards specific to cybercrime.
+The convention sets forth an international framework for cooperation in the prevention of cybercrime and enforcement of cybercrime laws.
+It aims to ensure that cybercrime can be prosecuted wherever it occurs, recognizing that it is frequently transnational.
+If ratified and implemented, it would require participating nations to criminalize certain forms of cybercrime, like illegal access to an information system, data interference, and the use of computer systems for fraud or child exploitation.
+The convention effectively establishes a broad set of investigative powers and cooperation procedures that cater to electronic evidence, like expedited preservation or disclosure of data, orders to produce data, search and seizure of data, real-time collection of internet traffic, and confiscation of ill-gotten proceeds.
+It would require around-the-clock points of contact for rapid cooperation.
+It creates frameworks for other forms of law enforcement associated with cybercrime, including extradition.
+The convention text addresses a range of details associated with such cooperation, like personal legal liability, statues of limitations, and jurisdictional rules.
+Alongside these provisions, the convention discusses the need to respect state sovereignty and international human rights law, but it relies on existing instruments rather than establish new or expanded standards specific to cybercrime.
 The implementation of human rights safeguards are left to individual countries to legislate.

-Signatories

-The following countries have signed the treaty as of 30 October 2025.